kavehs87/my3pai-website/docs/TRIP_API.md

 ---

-## 5. Delete Trip
+## 6. Delete Trip

 **DELETE** `/api/profile/trips/{id}`

 Delete a trip.
-Only accessible by the trip owner.
+Only the trip owner can delete their trip; non-owners receive a `403` response.

 ### URL Parameters